-The obligation to have Safeguards Agreements and Additional Protocol with the IAEA
+The obligation to have Safeguards Agreements and Additional Protocols with the IAEA

-To support further progress in this area, the state profiles on this website contain information on all states’ respective safeguards agreements or lack thereof, as well as recommended actions.
+The Figure and Table below summarise the status at the end of 2024 of safeguards agreements among non-nuclear-armed states as a whole and among states parties to the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+To support further progress in universalisation of CSAs and APs, the Nuclear Weapons Ban Monitor’s state profiles on this website contain information on all states’ respective safeguards agreements or lack thereof, as well as recommended actions.
 States that have not brought into force both a CSA and an AP should do so as a matter of urgency.
 Furthermore, states that maintain an operative original Small Quantities Protocol (SQP) should upgrade to a modified SQP, or in those cases that no longer meet the criteria for scaled down safeguards, rescind it.

 - It is mandatory for all non-nuclear-armed states parties to the TPNW to maintain in force or to conclude and bring into force (and thereafter maintain) a Comprehensive Safeguards Agreement (CSA) with the IAEA.
 The TPNW specifies that the CSA must be based on the most recent CSA model in IAEA doc.
 INFCIRC 153 (Corrected).
 If a non-nuclear-armed state has not brought into force a CSA upon adhering to the TPNW, Article 3(2) stipulates that it must do so within a deadline of 18 months from the date of entry into force of the TPNW for the state in question.